 Your competitor who has a sweet website is receiving all the attention you could have enjoyed!

-And if adding content to your website is something the thought of which makes you cringe, hire me to do it.
+And if adding content to your website is something the thought of which makes you cringe, hire us to do it.

-Send me pics of your products, some tech specs and I’ll conjure beautiful posts to lure people to your offer.
-Learn about my content creation service.
+Send us pics of your products, some tech specs, and we’ll conjure beautiful posts to lure people to your offer.

 You want to look professional because you are professional.

-With my package you set up as many email addresses as you want, the hosting size being the only limit.
+With our package, you set up as many email addresses as you want, hosting size being the only limit.

 It’s much better than using a Gmail, Yahoo or Outlook email address.

-I install Google Analytics for you and you may access your reports whenever you wish.
+We install Google Analytics for you, and you may access your reports whenever you wish.